Top five TVs for 2020

 The priciest TVs will be 8K.
 It's all well and good releasing an 8K TV, but if there's nothing to watch on it then what's the point?
 Well, the Q900R range uses artificial intelligence to dynamically upscale standard definition, HD and 4K content.
 The resulting resolution won't be 8K, but the picture should be sharper and more detailed.

 Samsung's 7 and 8 Series TVs, as well as the range-topping QLED sets, will have Bixby voice control.
 You'll be able to ask your TV to find specific TV shows and movies, change channels and, in some cases, control other smart devices in your home.
 Your Samsung TV will effectively be a smart hub too.

 Take a look at all our expert Samsung TV reviews to find one that suits you.

 LG has both LED and OLED sets available this year.
 Its top-end LED 4K TV range features 'Nano Cell' screen technology - it's still basically LCD, but with a few extra features that should improve the colour and contrast control.
 You'll find more affordable LG LED TVs without Nano Cell with 4K HDR support, too.

 All these top-end OLED TVs support HDR content, feature the latest version of webOS smart TV and, as with all LG's new smart TVs, come with the Freeview Play TV guide.
 OLEDs are still pricier than most TVs, but the price has been coming down steadily since they first became popular in 2017.
 The BX range and that 48-inch OLED could easily end up costing less than £1,000.

 LG's new OLED TVs and some of its Ultra-HD 4K sets will have Dolby Atmos, which fires the audio upwards to create a more immersive surround-sound effect.
 They will also have ThinQ software built in, which means the TV can act as a smart hub by controlling different smart devices around your home.
 It will work with third-party devices, such as Philips Hue light bulbs, and other LG ThinQ appliances, including its Signature fridge freezer and washing machine.

-LG 2018 TVs are now cheaper than ever, to see how LG's TVs fare in our tests then check out all our LG TV reviews.
+See how LG's TVs fare in our tests and check out all our LG TV reviews.